Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/general-configuration.md

 By default, Atlas leaves System Restore enabled.
 However, you might want to disable it as it is sometimes ineffective and can cause problems.
 You can disable it by running `Disable System Restore.reg` in the `System Restore` folder, followed by a system restart.

-## :material-animation: Visual Effects

-Windows enables various visual effects by default.
-These include animated menus, icons, and animations while minimizing and maximizing windows.

-These can significantly enhance the appearance of Windows but can reduce overall responsiveness and the feeling of 'snappiness.'

-For this reason, Atlas disables visual effects by default.
-Run the `Default Windows Visual Effects.cmd` file to restore Windows' default visual effects.

 ## :material-vpn: VPN

 A VPN (Virtual Private Network) allows you to connect to the internet more securely and privately.
 Windows has services to provide support for VPNs.

 On Atlas, we keep its services enabled by default as we have determined they are not resource-intensive.
-With that in mind, if you want to disable them, run the `Disable VPN support.cmd` file.
+With that in mind, if you want to disable them, run the `Disable VPN support.cmd` script.

 Be aware that compatibility issues can arise if you disable services like these.

+## :material-search-web: Web Search (includes Search Highlights)

+Web search refers to Windows' online functionality related to the search in the start menu or search icon on the taskbar, such as Bing search results.

+Search highlights are a part of this in the form of an icon on the search box that allows you to see the current topic of the day.

+By default, Atlas disables web search as it makes Windows Search feel slower and has potential privacy issues for some users.
+You can enable web search again by running the `Enable Web Search.cmd` script.

+## :material-widgets: Widgets (News and Interests)

+!!! tip "Microsoft Edge"
+    This feature requires Microsoft Edge, so the script will prompt you to re-install it if Edge is not installed.

+[Widgets](https://support.microsoft.com/en-us/windows/stay-up-to-date-with-widgets-7ba79aaa-dac6-4687-b460-ad16a06be6e4), known as [News and Interests](https://support.microsoft.com/en-gb/windows/stay-up-to-date-with-news-and-interests-a39baa08-7488-4169-9ed8-577238f46f8f) on Windows 10, are additions to the taskbar that have cards that include information such as the news and the weather.

+By default, Atlas disables Widgets or News and Interests because it is seen as an annoyance to many users and a potential privacy concern to some users.
+You can enable Widgets or News and Interests again by running the `Enable Widgets.cmd` script.

+## :material-pine-tree: Windows Spotlight

+Windows Spotlight is a feature included with Windows 10 and 11, which downloads images and advertisements from Bing and displays them as background wallpapers on the lock screen or desktop.

+By default, Atlas disables it as Atlas has its theme, and the feature raises privacy concerns for some users.
+To enable it, run the `Windows Spotlight.reg` file and restart your computer.

 ## :material-update: Windows Update